junxit/us-congress-bills-114/metadata.md

 - 2015-01-13 — Introduced in House
 - 2015-01-13 — Introduced in House
 - 2015-01-13 — Referred to the House Committee on Natural Resources.
+- 2015-03-02 — Referred to the Subcommittee on Federal Lands.
+- 2016-02-11 — Subcommittee Hearings Held.
+- 2016-03-15 — Committee Consideration and Mark-up Session Held.
+- 2016-03-15 — Subcommittee on Federal Lands Discharged.
+- 2016-03-16 — Committee Consideration and Mark-up Session Held.
+- 2016-03-16 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2016-05-10 — Placed on the Union Calendar, Calendar No. 424.
+- 2016-05-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-549.
+- 2016-05-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-549.